 Example case: A large storm passes over a 50 MW solar power plant (photovoltaic, in other words regular solar panels) and is just about large enough to cover it.
 The plant powers 12,500 homes and there is now a power shortage of 30 MW because the clouds blocked some sunlight from reaching the panels.
 This means that another power plant has to provide the 30 MW needed to compensate for that shortage.

-If the solar power plant mentioned above was replaced with 12,500 rooftop solar panel arrays, then because the residential setups are scattered over miles of land and not concentrated in one location like plant mentioned above, most people would still have enough power.
-Another advantage of this setup is that roof setups require no additional land because they are on roofs instead of the ground.
+If the solar power plant mentioned above was replaced with 12,500 rooftop solar panel arrays, then because such residential solar systems are scattered over miles of land and not concentrated in one location like plant mentioned above, most people would still have enough power.
+Another advantage of this systems is that roof systems require no additional land because they are on roofs instead of the ground.

 Several homes do not require much energy storage.
 As a matter of fact it is quite cheap compared to the energy storage (batteries, for example) required for 7,500 homes.

 Another benefit of such a system is that when the storm moves away from the neighbourhood mentioned, the neighbourhood then generates full (or near) power again and will help to back up the other homes and neighbourhoods that are clouded by that storm.

 Particularly large storms can have a significant impact on the power production of a distributed solar power system like the one I mentioned above due to the fact that storms consist of clouds which will shade the solar panels.
 This would have to be addressed with backup generators, which is feasible.
 All power plants will fail or have to be temporarily shut off at some point, they will require backup in the event of breakdowns, for maintenance, etc.

 Cost of Backup Solar Panels